inkognitro/oas-tszod-gen/README.md

 [here](https://swagger.io/docs/specification/data-models/inheritance-and-polymorphism/) is ignored.
 It is recommended to define the discriminating literal value directly in the schemas which are referenced in `oneOf` or `anyOf` (as long as the discriminator is defined in there).
 This can be achieved through a string enum.
-- The `writeOnly` property described [here](https://swagger.io/docs/specification/data-models/data-types/) is ignored.
+- The properties `readOnly` and `writeOnly` described [here](https://swagger.io/docs/specification/data-models/data-types/) are ignored.
 It is recommended to have separate definitions for read and write objects, especially with changing requirements (see also [CQRS pattern](https://martinfowler.com/bliki/CQRS.html)).